Ten rules for successful agile projects

 - How to communicate in the right way most of the time and not just some of the time.

 When this webinar was recorded, there were several questions which couldn’t be answered in the webinar due to a lack of time.
-These can be found below.
+These are below.

 What is your definition of SCOPE?